-- 24/7 monitoring and physiological intervention in specialised stroke high-dependency beds on the 7th floor of UCLH
+- 24/7 monitoring and physiological intervention in specialised stroke high-dependency beds on the 3rd Floor at David Ferrier Ward at NHNN.

 - Access to a multi-disciplinary specialist team that supports the HASU 24/7.
 This includes consultant neurologists, stroke specialists, neurosurgeons and radiologists, specialist nurses and a team of stroke therapists, that include physiotherapy, occupational therapy, speech and language therapy and dietetics.
 Many members of the MDT rotate between the HASU, Acute Medical Unit and the Stroke Unit to enable all staff to develop and maintain a broad skill set.

 We are fortunate to have a consultant led service, with expertise drawn from across the North Central London Sector, with stroke specialists from UCLH, Royal Free, North Middlesex and Barnet rotating through the HASU.